hamza-hadj-aissa/APMLV/readme.md

 #### Overview

-In the context of lvm_balancer, the prediction of logical volumes (LV) usage is crucial for proactive management and optimization of storage resources.
+In the context of 'APMLV', the prediction of logical volumes (LV) usage is crucial for proactive management and optimization of storage resources.
 Traditional methods might fall short in capturing the dynamic and non-linear patterns of storage usage.
 To address this, we employ LSTM (Long Short-Term Memory) Recurrent Networks, a type of deep learning architecture known for its capability to model sequences and time-series data.

 #### How LSTM Recurrent Networks Work